Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Mass transfer to a black hole pierced by two antipodal superconducting strings with opposite charge and current flow

 In order for $\Delta_2t \leq 2.43 \times 10^{16}$ s $= 4.51 \times 10^{59} t_{Pl}$, where $t_{Pl}=l_{Pl}/c$ is the Planck time, this requires

 where $m_{Pl} = \sqrt{\hbar c/G} = 2.176 \times 10^{-5}$ g is the Planck mass.

-Next, we assume, for simplicity, that the expression for the fundamental string tension takes a form analogous to that given in the chiral string model at critical coupling, i.e.
+Next, we assume, for simplicity, that the expression for the intrinsic string tension takes a form analogous to that given in the chiral string model at critical coupling, i.e.

 where $\tilde{\eta} \times m_{Pl}c^2$ is the symmetry breaking energy scale at which string formation occurred and $n$ is the topological winding number.
 In this case, we may also assume that the expression for the string width takes the general form \cite{VS_book}